den-sq/ouroboros/plugins/plugin-template/README.md

 - VisualizeSlicing in SlicesPage

 Remember, these contexts are not available to you through the app's iframe, you must copy the code from the main app and use your own implementation.

+### Docker

+The default Dockerfile and Docker Compose YAML should be a good starting point.

+It is recommended to read the sample `main.py` in `backend`.
+This goes over a basic FastAPI server, but more importantly, it demonstrates how to use the `Docker Volume Server` (custom to Ouroboros).

+Since plugins need to access files from the host file system (plugin frontends usually sends absolute file paths in the host file system), the `Docker Volume Server` provides functionality to copy files to and from a Docker volume (shared between all plugins and the main server).

+Each plugin has its own folder in the volume, and files can easily be copied to or from that folder.
+Additionally, when an operation is done, you can easily clear out the folder.